The Nationals’ best position player prospects are a few years away. But they’re out there.

 “He repeats his swing from both sides extremely well.
 There’s legitimate impact-bat potential there — and he’s healthy now,” Scialabba said of Antuna, who missed most of 2019 with an elbow injury.
 “So we’re starting to see his tools play.
 We’re very excited about what he did this year.”

-Altuna is a switch-hitting shortstop who could shift to third base or second base down the line, if needed.
+Antuna is a switch-hitting shortstop who could shift to third base or second base down the line, if needed.
 Jackson Cluff, the next player listed by Scialabba, is a similarly versatile shortstop who bats from the left side.
 Cluff, 23, was drafted by the Nationals out of Brigham Young University in 2019.

-Both Altuna and Cluff fit one of the Nationals’ organizational trends: They like to collect and develop shortstops who can later move around the infield.
+Both Antuna and Cluff fit one of the Nationals’ organizational trends: They like to collect and develop shortstops who can later move around the infield.
 Trea Turner, for example, played some second and some center field before settling in as the franchise shortstop.
 Kieboom, another lifelong shortstop, is now getting his shot to stick at third.
 And García, who was MLB’s youngest player for part of the summer, was the everyday second baseman after Starlin Castro broke his wrist.
 García, like Turner and Kieboom, is a true shortstop.
 Antuna and Cluff are, too, and yet that doesn’t mean they will always play there.

-After Altuna and Cluff, Scialabba turned to Drew Mendoza, Israel Pineda and those three young outfielders: Daniel Marte (18 years old), Jeremy De La Rosa (also 18) and Roismar Quintana (17).
+After Antuna and Cluff, Scialabba turned to Drew Mendoza, Israel Pineda and those three young outfielders: Daniel Marte (18 years old), Jeremy De La Rosa (also 18) and Roismar Quintana (17).
 Mendoza, a second-round pick in 2019, was a three-year third baseman at Florida State.
 The Nationals have made him a full-time first baseman, though Scialabba likes that Mendoza could moonlight at third in a pinch.
 He is a left-handed hitter with potential power, a plus for any team, and finished last summer with the low-Class A Hagerstown Suns.

 Pineda is a 20-year-old catcher from Venezuela.
 Washington has keyed on him for a few years now, ever since he got regular starts with the Class A Auburn Doubledays in 2018 and caught the front office’s attention.
 But after starting pitchers, catcher is the position Washington takes the most time with.
 If that trend holds, Pineda is a few prospect cycles from being considered for the major league roster.
 It can still be significant that he is laying a strong foundation.